GBP/USD now looks to 1.4235 – UOB

 Key Quotes

-24-hour view: “Our expectation for GBP to ‘dip to 1.4075 first before stabilizing’ did not materialize.
-Instead, GBP rebounded to an overnight high of 1.4192.
-Despite the relatively strong rebound, upward momentum has not improved by much.
-However, there is scope for GBP to test the Tuesday’s high at 1.4220.
-For today, a sustained rise above this level is unlikely (there is another strong resistance at 1.4235).
-The current mild upward pressure is deemed intact as long as GBP does not breach 1.4130 (minor support at 1.4150).”
+24-hour view: “We highlighted yesterday that ‘the pullback in GBP could extend lower but a break of 1.4100 is unlikely’.
+Our view was not wrong as GBP dropped to 1.4113 before rebounding quickly.
+Downward pressure has more or less dissipated and the current movement is viewed as part of a consolidation.
+In other words, GBP is expected to trade sideways for today, likely within a 1.4125/1.4195 range.”

-Next 1-3 weeks: “Yesterday (20 May, spot at 1.4115), we held the view that the recent positive phase in GBP has ended and we expected GBP to ‘trade within a broad 1.4000/1.4200 range’.
-We did quite anticipate the subsequent swift rebound as GBP rose to 1.4192 during NY session.
-Despite the rebound, it is too early to expect GBP to move into a new positive phase.
+Next 1-3 weeks: “Our narrative from last Friday (21 May, spot at 1.4185) still stands.
+As highlighted, it is too early to expect GBP to move into a new positive phase.
 GBP has to close above 1.4235 before a move to 1.4290 can be expected.
-At this stage, the prospect for GBP to move clearly above 1.4235 is not high but it would remain intact as long as GBP does not move below 1.4100 within these couple of days.”
+The prospect for GBP to move clearly above 1.4235 is not high but it would remain intact as long as the ‘strong support’ at 1.4100 (no change in level) is not breached.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.